darragh-mcgee/Quantitative-Text-Analysis/README.md

 - KWIC quotes were lightly edited for clarity and coherence, preserving narrative intent while ensuring interpretability.

 ## Data

-Interview transcript data used in the analysis are **not included** in this repository.
+Interview transcript data used in the analysis are not included in this repository, due to ethical considerations and participant confidentiality.

+While representative quotes from the KWIC analysis are presented in the paper, the full KWIC outputs are also not shared publicly for the same reasons.
+However, documentation of the analysis process is available through the provided code, and evidence can be made available on request for academic or evaluation purposes.